smahfuz/smahfuz/README.md

 - B.Sc in Computer Science And Engineering at Dhaka University Of Engineering And Technology (DUET).

-- 🔭 I’m currently working on vaious kind of technology and specilized on ASP.Net Core and MERN( mongoDB, ExpresJS, ReactJS and NodeJS) and Django Framework.
+- 🔭 I’m currently learning on vaious kind of backend technology and specilized on ASP.Net Core and  MERN( mongoDB, ExpresJS, ReactJS and NodeJS) and Django .
-- 🌱 I’m currently learning Machine Learnig Data Science  and AI.
-This field very interesting and thats why i still learning besides of development.
+- 🌱 I’m also interested Machine Learnig Data Science  and AI.
+This field very interesting and thats whysometimes i will try to  learn these.
 - 👯 I’m looking to collaborate on  Software Development of any valuable company or partner.
 - 🤔 I’m looking for help with development.
 - 💬 Ask me about any question via email(mahfuz.duetcse@gamil.com)